 Selling Old Stamps

-One way to reduce your stamp supply is to sell your old stamps, particularly if they are in pristine condition and are nice and clean.
+One way to reduce your stamp supply is to sell your old stamps, mainly if they are in pristine condition.
+You might find someone willing to purchase your old rubber stamps that and are nice and clean.
 Online auctions such as eBay can be a great way to sell your old stamps.
 Options include 'Buy It Now' where you set a price and the normal auction where the price is bid to what the customer will pay.
 Handmade marketplaces such as Etsy and Artfire also allow people to sell off their supplies.
-If your stamp collection includes rare or hard to find stamps then you may be pleasantly pleased with the amount that people are prepared to pay.
-However many old rubber stamps just sell for a relatively low amount.
+If your stamp collection includes rare or hard to find stamps, then you may be pleasantly pleased with the amount that people are prepared to pay.
+However many old rubber stamps sell for a relatively low amount.

 Charities and Good Causes